Appearance

 | "Every migration needs a test file" | file-exists — ensures .test.ts companion |

-Rules that need judgment ("use meaningful error messages") become conventions for the AI review layers.
+Rules that need judgment but have a locatable code anchor become ai-check checks — a regex finds the candidate code, then a focused AI question evaluates each match.
+Rules with no code anchor at all ("use meaningful error messages") become conventions for the AI review layers.
 Nothing is dropped.

 bash